open-telemetry/semantic-conventions/docs/sampling/README.md

 none of them are sampled consistently.

-In the tracing signal, sampling randomness can be overridden by setting an R-value in the tracestate.
+In the tracing signal, sampling randomness can be overridden by setting an R-value in the tracestate, however the R-value should not be modified, once set, in a Context.
 In the logging signal, sampling randomness can be overridden by setting the `sampling.randomness` attribute.